dankurth/familyPhotos_Java_web/docs/readme.txt

-current rougl steps to just use this web application to share photos
+current rough steps to just use this web application to share photos

 CAUTION: Currently ALL photos on the application are viewable by ANYone who can browse to it.